continuedev/continue/docs/docs/walkthroughs/tab-autocomplete.md

 - `multilineCompletions`: Whether to enable multiline completions ("always", "never", or "auto").
 Defaults to "auto".
 - `useCache`: Whether to cache and reuse completions when the prompt is the same as a previous one.
 May be useful to disable for testing purposes.
 - `useOtherFiles`: Whether to include context from files outside of the current one.
 Turning this off should be expected to reduce the accuracy of completions, but might be good for testing.
+- `disable`: Disable autocomplete (can also be done from IDE settings)

 ### Full example